 When the assembly house comes to place the components they will either use a report of the Fiducial marks which you have produced, or they will use an optical alignment tool on their assembly machine.
 The same will apply to the actual Component placement as well.
-Pulsonix can generate Parts lists in various formats that can be extracted in ASCII.
+Pulsonix can generate Parts lists in various formats that can be extracted in ASCII using the Report Maker option.
 Most modern machines can accept a Parts list in some sort of format so check what is required by the assembly house.
 A 'ready-made' Parts list will also drastically reduce the possibility of errors.